iFixit/Matryoshka/README.md

 ### Local

-Caches all values in a local array so subsequent requests for the same key can be fulfilled faster.
+Caches all values from the specified backend in a local array so subsequent requests for the same key can be fulfilled faster.

 ```php
 $cache = new Matryoshka\Local(new Memcache());